spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 An assembly is what’s created when you run `BuildWorker.bat`.
 They’re .zip files that contains all the files that your game uses when running in the cloud.

 1. In a terminal window, change directory to the root directory of the Third Person Shooter repository.
-2. Build a server-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooterServer Linux Development ThirdPersonShooter.uproject`
+1. Build a server-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooterServer Linux Development ThirdPersonShooter.uproject`
-3. Build a client-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooter Win64 Development ThirdPersonShooter.uproject`
+1. Build a client-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooter Win64 Development ThirdPersonShooter.uproject`

 ### Upload your game

 1. In File Explorer, navigate to `UnrealGDKThirdPersonShooter\spatial` and open `spatialos.json` in a text editor.
 1. Change the `name` field to the name of your project.
 You can find this in the [Console](https://console.improbable.io).
 It’ll be something like `beta_someword_anotherword_000`.
 ![]({{assetRoot}}assets/tutorial/project-name.png)
-2. In a terminal window, change directory to `UnrealGDKThirdPersonShooter\spatial\` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (for example `myassembly`).
+1. In a terminal window, change directory to `UnrealGDKThirdPersonShooter\spatial\` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (for example `myassembly`).
 A valid upload command looks like this:

 ```
 spatial cloud upload myassembly
 ```

-> Based on your network speed it may take a little while (1-10 minutes) to upload your assembly.
+> **Note:** Based on your network speed it may take a little while (1-10 minutes) to upload your assembly.

 ### Launch a cloud deployment